Tick–tock model: Roadmap

-Pentium 4 / Core roadmap
+Pentium 4 / Core / Xeon Roadmap

 Atom roadmap

-With Silvermont Intel tried to start Tick-Tock in Atom architecture but problems with the 10 nm process did not allow to do this.
+With Silvermont Intel tried to start Tick-Tock in Atom architecture but problems with the 10 nm process prevented it.

 In the table below instead of Tick-Tock steps Process-Architecture-Optimization are used.
-There is no official confirmation that Intel uses Process-Architecture-Optimization for Atom but it allows us to understand what changes happened in each generation.
+There is no official confirmation that Intel uses Process-Architecture-Optimization for Atom, but it enables us to understand what changes happened in each generation.

 Note: There is further the Xeon Phi.
 It has up to now undergone four development steps with a current top model that got the code name Knights Landing (shortcut: KNL; the predecessor code names all had the leading term Knights in their name) that is derived from the Silvermont architecture as used for the Intel Atom series but realized in a shrunk 14 nm (FinFET) technology.
 In 2018, Intel announced that Knights Landing and all further Xeon Phi CPU models were discontinued.
 However, Intel's Sierra Forest and subsequent Atom-based Xeon CPUs are likely a spiritual successor to Xeon Phi.